mikedilger/mosaic-spec/docs/identity.md

-the scope of Mosaic except insomuch as we define master keys and subkeys with the purpose that subkeys are intended for online use, and master keys are intended to be long-term and kept more securely, perhaps being offline, in hardware, or perhaps managed by a trusted service.
+the scope of Mosaic except insomuch as we define master keys and subkeys with the purpose that subkeys are intended for online use, and master keys are intended to be long-term and kept more securely, perhaps being offline, in hardware, or managed by a trusted service.

 ## Public key cryptosystem keypair

 Identities are realized as a keypair produced within a public key cryptosystem.
 We use the EdDSA ed25519 cryptosystem for digital signature.
 See [cryptography](cryptography.md).